 You will find that the legal team understands your worries and is easy to talk to.
-Please complete the contact form below or give us a call from anywhere in Ontario at 1-844-LALANDE or local in the Hamilton-Toronto area at 905-333-8888 and let our family help yours today.
+Please feel free to email us through our website or give us a call from anywhere in Ontario at 1-844-LALANDE or local in the Hamilton-Toronto area at 905-333-8888 and let our family help yours today.

 We Can Help.
 Contact us 24/7start your case905-333-8888

 VOTED BEST LAWYERS IN CANADA 2018, 2019 & 2020

 Absolutely.
 Ontario is not a victim friendly Province and the insurance system is an extremely convoluted and complex system.
 In addition, if you’ve suffered life-changing injuries, you are entiteld to significant funding from the insurance company.
 A car accident lawyer can ensure that all insurance funding is in place and occupational therapists are retained to help with your discharge planning.
 It’s important that all your medical needs are met and paid for on an ongoing basis – and a car accident specialist can assist with all of this.